-Results are from a clinical trial that included 174 patients who received 10 mg/kg of KEYTRUDA every 2 weeks (53 patients) or 200 mg of KEYTRUDA every 3 weeks (121 patients) for head and neck squamous cell cancer (HNSCC) that had returned or spread.
-Patients had previously tried chemotherapy that contained platinum and it had not worked or was no longer working.
+Results are from a clinical trial that included 174 people who received 10 mg/kg of KEYTRUDA every 2 weeks (53 people) or 200 mg of KEYTRUDA every 3 weeks (121 people) for head and neck squamous cell cancer (HNSCC) that had returned or spread.
+They had previously tried chemotherapy that contained platinum and it had not worked or was no longer working.

-of patients responded to therapy and had their tumors either get smaller (partial response) or disappear completely
+of people responded to therapy and had their tumors either get smaller (partial response) or disappear completely

 KEYTRUDA is a prescription medicine used to treat a kind of cancer called head and neck squamous cell cancer (HNSCC).